 Staff in Kindergarten, Year 1 and Year 2 were trained in Language, Literacy and Learning (L3) and Targeting Early Numeracy (TEN).
-Staff in Years 3-6 were provided with professional learning in Focus on Reading Phase 1 where all staff have embedded the Super 6 strategies into class programs.
-Stage 3 were also provided training in Taking Off With Numeracy (TOWN) which has increased data collection across 3-6.
+Staff in Years 1-6 were provided with professional learning in Focus on Reading (FoR) Phase 1 where all staff have embedded the Super 6 strategies into their class programs.
+Four staff members (3-6) undertook professional learning in the leadership module for FoR.
+K-6 also commenced professional learning on the Building Blocks for Numeracy program which has deepened pedagogy and compliments Count Me In Two (CMIT), Targeting Early Numeracy (TEN) and Taking Off With Numeracy (TOWN).
 Staff in Stage 3 have implemented key components regarding to Advancement Via Individual Determination (AVID) where key elements were incorporated into daily teaching and learning activities to provide consistent application across Stage 3 classes.

-Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Progress achieved this year Funds Expended (Resources) Increase in students achieving minimal standards to 100% in reading, writing, spelling, grammar and punctuation and numeracy.
-83.8% of students in Years 3 and 5 achieved minimal standards in reading, writing, spelling, grammar and punctuation and numeracy. \$ 31500 - L3 (Course Fees) \$ 5922.40 - AVID (Course Fees) \$ 3500 - TEN (Course Fees) \$ 30400 - Casual Salaries for all programs 65% or more achieve greater than or expected growth in reading, writing, numeracy.
-92.5% of students in Year 5 achieved expected growth in reading and numeracy.
-Writing data was not available due to a change in genre. \$ - Nil Full amount calculated in Point 1 100% of students demonstrate growth against their expected cluster marker as measured on the Numeracy and Literacy continuum.
-100% of students are currently working in or at their appropriate cluster level. \$ - Nil Full amount calculated in Point 1 PLPs developed, implemented and reviewed for 100% of students who wish to be involved.
-All Aboriginal and Torres Strait Islander students have had a Personal Learning Plan that was developed, executed, evaluated and celebrated throughout 2016. \$ - Nil Full amount calculated in Point 1
+Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year Increase in students achieving minimal standards to 100% in reading, writing, spelling, grammar and punctuation and numeracy. \$ 10310 - Professional learning fees \$ 23947 - Casual Salaries for all programs 95.1% of students in Years 3 and 5 achieved minimal standards in reading, writing, spelling, grammar and punctuation and numeracy.
+65% or more achieve greater than or expected growth in reading, writing, numeracy. \$ Nil Full amount calculated in Point 1 40% of students in Year 5 achieved expected growth in reading and numeracy.
+100% of students demonstrate growth against their expected cluster marker as measured on the Numeracy and Literacy continuum. \$ Nil Full amount calculated in Point 1 100% of students are currently working in or at their appropriate cluster level.
+PLPs developed, implemented and reviewed for 100% of students who wish to be involved. \$ Nil Full amount calculated in Point 1 All Aboriginal and Torres Strait Islander students have had a Personal Learning Plan that was developed, executed, evaluated and celebrated throughout 2017.